drseg/swift-fsm/README.md

 matching(A.x, and: A.y)... // 💥 error: cannot match A.x AND A.y simultaneously
 ```

-The second is when AND-ing multiple `matching` statements through the use of blocks:
+The second is AND-ing multiple `matching` statements in blocks:

 ```swift
 matching(A.a, and: B.a) { // ✅